LinkedIn Statistics 2026: Reach, Demographics & B2B Benchmarks

 Reference Source: Linkedin Marketing Blog

-What percentage of B2B leads is LinkedIn expected to generate in 2026?
+What share of B2B leads does LinkedIn generate?

-How effective will LinkedIn be for B2B marketing compared to X and Facebook in 2026?
+How effective is LinkedIn for B2B compared to X and Facebook?

-- 96% of B2B marketers include LinkedIn in their digital marketing mix (4), making it the most-used platform in B2B marketing strategies.
-It’s essentially ubiquitous in our space.
+- 96% of B2B marketers include LinkedIn in their marketing mix — effectively universal (4)

 Posts with images on LinkedIn receive 2x higher engagement than text-only posts.